DWELLING TYPES

 full redevelopment of property

-Our designs typically include 3-4 bedroom townhouses designed to maximise northerly orientation and connection between indoor and outdoor spaces.
+3-4 bedroom townhouses designed to maximise northerly orientation and connection between indoor and outdoor spaces.
 Speak to us about these more bespoke offerings.

 FLOOR PLAN LAYOUTS